sybrew/the-seo-framework/readme.txt

 				* "Add Link to Facebook" - No longer updated, relative low user base, closed for security reasons.
 			* Twitter:
 				* "Twitter" - they only embed sharing links.
+		* Bing Webmaster's verification code link now leads to their new landing page.
+		* Yandex Webmaster's verification code link now leads to their new landing page.
 	* **Removed:**
 		* Counters now only work with JavaScript enabled.
 In PHP, this added too much overhead as we were predicting and counting in code.
 		* Description excerpts are no longer added to categories based on the latest post ID.